Fit as a Mama Bear

 The Back And Biceps Workout

-Quick reminder: form matters.
-Don’t rush.
-Focus on each rep, slow it down, and make it count.
-That’s how you actually get stronger.
+Quick reminder: form matters more than speed.
+Slow it down, stay in control, and make each rep count; that’s how you actually get stronger.

-No time to get this one in?
+Short on time today?
 Fire up your arms with this resistance band bicep workout at home.

 1 Arm Dumbbell Row For Lats10 reps per arm